luije87/documentation/application_payments.rst

 Payments
 ========

 Payments for all types of events can be processed and managed through Handshake.
 Payments can be either required upfront or paid after approval and an invoice being sent.
 See the :ref:`invoicing page <application_invoicing>` for more information on sending invoices.
-Handshake uses Stripe as it's payment processor.
+Handshake uses Stripe as its payment processor.

 Receiving Payments
 ------------------